 Impregnation gives your aluminium products better pressure retention and protects them against corrosion.

-Impregnation also makes machining of the part easier, and seals pores to prevent liquid absorption and improves adhesive bonding.
+Impregnation makes machining of the part easier, and additionally, it seals pores to prevent liquid absorption and improves adhesive bonding.

 Alteams also offers a Leak Testing Service.

 Ensuring the quality of a product before mass production starts from prototyping.
 It does not…